robstave/Meowcards/cards/go/go-qz2-a.md

 What is the main benefit of Go's method sets and interface satisfaction rules?

-A) Performance optimization
+- A. Performance optimization
-B) Clear rules for interface implementation and embedding behavior
+- B. Clear rules for interface implementation and embedding behavior
-C) Memory efficiency
+- C. Memory efficiency
-D) Compilation speed
+- D. Compilation speed

 ### Back

-**B) Clear rules for interface implementation and embedding behavior**
+**B. Clear rules for interface implementation and embedding behavior**

 Go's method sets provide clear, predictable rules for when types satisfy interfaces, especially with pointer vs value receivers, ensuring consistent behavior in interface-based designs.